ev2900/OpenSearch_Index_Shard_Size/README.md

 In the example below.
 I will illustrate a small an index that has too many shards allocated to it.
 I will demonstrate how to reduce both the number of primary and replica shards.

-## Adjust # of Primary Shards for an Existing Index
+## View the # Shards, Size ... for an Existing Index

 Running ```GET _cat/indices/?v```